Evidence of Layered Positional and Directional Constraints in the Voynich Manuscript: Implications for Cipher-Like Structure: Discussion

 \subsection{Constraints and non-constraints on VMS hypotheses}

 We can state clearly what these findings do and do not constrain:

-\paragraph{What they constrain.} Any proposed text-generation model for the VMS must reproduce: (a) the 80.6\% end$\to$start boundary concentration; (b) bilateral positional extremity across the grapheme inventory; (c) Zipfian word-boundary distributions; (d) the MI decomposition profile (negligible class-level MI, high within-class MI destroyed by shuffling); and (e) word-internal grapheme sequences that are more predictable right-to-left.
-The generative model testing reported here extends this list with an empirical constraint: (f) two specific generator classes, a parametric slot-based generator and a Cardan grille, each fail to achieve all four signatures simultaneously across their full tested parameter spaces.
+\paragraph{What they constrain.} Any proposed text-generation model for the VMS must reproduce, for each Currier dialect it claims to model: (a) the dialect-specific E$\to$S boundary concentration (71.0\% for A, 64.1\% for B); (b) bilateral positional extremity across the grapheme inventory; (c) non-Plateau boundary distributions (Zipfian for A, Intermediate for B); (d) the MI decomposition profile (negligible class-level MI, high within-class MI destroyed by shuffling), with dialect-specific MI values (0.586 for A, 0.498 for B); and (e) word-internal grapheme sequences that are more predictable right-to-left.
+The generative model testing reported here extends this list with an empirical constraint: (f) two specific generator classes, a parametric slot-based generator and a Cardan grille, each fail to achieve all four signatures simultaneously against either dialect's reference, across their full tested parameter spaces.

 \paragraph{What they do not constrain.} These findings do not discriminate between the natural language, gibberish, and ciphertext hypotheses.
 The positional properties are observations that could in principle arise from a natural language with extreme positional morphology, from a structured generative process we have not yet tested, or from a cipher with positional slot structure.
-The results narrow the space of plausible generators by identifying a structural incompatibility within each tested class, but do not close it: they demonstrate that generators in which frequency concentration is the sole mechanism for both positional and distributional signatures cannot satisfy the joint profile.
+The results narrow the space of plausible generators by identifying a structural incompatibility within each tested class, but do not close it: they demonstrate that generators in which frequency concentration is the sole mechanism for both positional and distributional signatures cannot satisfy the joint profile for either dialect.
 Generators where E$\to$S and Zipfian shape arise from genuinely independent mechanisms remain untested.